TanyaKovalenko/Morpheme/README.md

 # Morpheme
 This repository contains dictionaries of prefixies and suffixies meanings; python scripts for compiling a new vector model of Russian corps, that is based on morpheme words decomposition

+TODO:
+1. Make splitting on morphemes requires at least on root